 Category Priority High Risk

-Pregnant I Ν
+Pregnant I N

-Breastfeeding I Ν
+Breastfeeding I N

-Non-Breastfeeding III,IV, V, or VI Ν
+Non-Breastfeeding VI N

-Infant I Ν
+Infant I N

-Children Ν
+Children III N

-Auto assigned for all categories if blood lead level was tested in the last year and was \geq 3.5 μg/dl (children) or \geq 5 μg/dl (women and infants)as designated in the Blood panel.
+Auto assigned for all categories if blood lead level was tested in the last year and was $\geq 5 \mu g/dl$ as designated in the Blood panel.
+Auto assignment with the updated level of 5 $\mu g/dl$ will be effective with computer change.
+Risk may be manually assigned in the meantime.